 HOW SOON CAN I GET AN APPOINTMENT TO START MY TATTOO?

-At the time of your consultation, Remedy will usually be booking tattoos 3-4 months in advance.
-With most larger projects, Remedy suggests you set up at least 4 appointments during the consultation.
-This ensures you don’t end up with a large gap between appointments.
+At the time of your consultation, Remedy will usually be booking tattoos 6-7 months in advance.
+With most larger projects, Remedy suggests you set up 5 appointments during the consultation.
+This makes it less likely for you to end up with a large gap between appointments.

 DO I HAVE TO COME IN TO DO THE CONSULTATION?

 Face to face consultations are preferred whenever possible.
 When we contact you to schedule your consultation, if you are unable to come to our shop (IE: if you are from out of state), then the consultation can be done over email or Zoom, and a deposit can be taken through PayPal.
 If you are trying to coordinate an appointment from out of state, you must be able to read and respond to email communication reliably.

 ARE THERE ANY STYLES OF TATTOO THAT REMEDY WILL NOT DO?

 Please review Remedy’s portfolio before submitting a request for a tattoo.